 What is a portfolio?

 You might have figured out what a LinkedIn portfolio is by now.
-It is called featured on LinkedIn, and it is a collection of the work samples you chose to showcase.
+It is featured on LinkedIn, a collection of the work samples you chose to showcase.

 They found a freelancer, and we had a long briefing session with him, told him what we expect from this app, and even the IT guys provided him with suggestions for the application parts, especially the payment section.

-There are still things that you can show after you figure out how to add a portfolio to LinkedIn.
+You can still show things after you figure out how to add a portfolio to LinkedIn.

 - The process map if you did research and published it.